Short Sale Transactions

-When a lender agrees to a short sale, it means that they are willing to release their lien against the property for less than the outstanding mortgage amount and allow the sale to occur.
-The incentive for the lender to agree to a short sale is to avoid foreclosing on the premises, because foreclosure is an expensive and time consuming process.
+When a lender agrees to a short sale, it means that they are willing to release their lien against the property for less than the outstanding mortgage amount and allow the deal to occur.
+The incentive for the lender to agree to a short sale is to avoid foreclosing on the premises because foreclosure is an expensive and time-consuming process.

-The homeowner does not have to be delinquent in their mortgage payments in order to begin the process of negotiating a short sale.
+The homeowner does not have to be delinquent in their mortgage payments to begin negotiating a short sale.
 Ideally, the owner should retain a real estate lawyer as soon as they anticipate an inability to make mortgage payments.
-However, most homeowners begin short sale negotiations only after they have missed some payments or foreclosure proceedings have begun.
+Unfortunately, however, most homeowners begin short sale negotiations only after they have missed some payments or foreclosure proceedings have begun.

 The bank will continue to seek repossession of the property while the owner is seeking a short sale.
-Not until the short sale has been successfully negotiated and closed will the foreclosure proceeding end.
+It is not until the short sale is negotiated and closed when the foreclosure proceeding ends.

-A short sale is more complicated than the average real estate closing, making it all the more important for you to hire an experienced short sale attorney to negotiate and act as a buffer between you and the lender.
+A short sale is more complicated than the average real estate closing.
+The complexities of a short sale make it vital for you to hire an experienced short sale attorney to negotiate and act as a buffer between you and the lender.